fritzpay/paymentd/resources/doc/handbook/source/api/admin.rst

 	:reqheader Authorization: A valid authorization token.

-	:reqjson string PrincipalID: The :ref:`Principal <prinicpal>` ID for which the project should be created.
+	:reqjson string PrincipalID: The :ref:`Principal <principal>` ID for which the project should be created.
 	:reqjson string Name: The :ref:`project` name.
 This name has to be unique per principal.
 	:reqjson Object Metadata: Metadata associated with the project.